cbissue28/mentalHealthPlatform/README.md

 Must create an account to access the website.

-A therapist login you can use is:
+A therapist login you can use to handles student bookings is:

-Email: jillwilson321@gmail.com
+Email: jillwilson321@gmail.com \n
 Password: Test123@